marmelab/react-admin/doc/4.16/Upgrade.md

 ### `<SimpleForm>` and `<TabbedForm>` No Longer Accept `margin` and `variant`

 Just like Material UI, we don't provide a way to specify those props at the form level.

-Instead, you can either set those props on the inputs or leverage the Material UI [component overrides through theme](https://mui.com/material-ui/customization/theme-components/) if you need to change them globally:
+Instead, you can set those props on the inputs:

 ```diff
 const PostCreate = () => (